Electrical contractors in

 Apply for journeyman license

-Work as licensed journeyman for minimum 4 years (8,000 hours) under supervision of master electrician.
-Document all work experience and maintain continuing education.
+Work as licensed journeyman for minimum 4 years under master electrician supervision, documenting hours and project experience for master application.

 Pass master electrician exam